hwu2016/EasyCalculator/dev_log.md

 3. start to design the UI part (the most exciting thing)

 ### Nov 10 2021
+Got fixed some issues and added a logo.
 Finally finished the initial version of my first project!